Ahemida96/AWS-EC2-ReactApp-Deploying/README.md

    ```

-Your application should now be accessible via `http://your-ec2-public-ip`.
+Your application should now be accessible via `http://your-ec2-public-ip` on port 3000.

 ### Nginx Deployment
 1. **Install Nginx**: